-Students may choose to complete one of 17 different minors in a variety of areas associated with our major offerings, as well as three independent minors of American Sign Language Studies, Chemistry, and Intercultural Studies.
-Depending upon your major, a minor may require additional units beyond the minimum of 120 for graduation.
+Students may choose to complete one of 17 different minors in a variety of areas associated with our major offerings, as well as two independent minors of Chemistry, and Intercultural Studies.
+Depending upon your major, adding a minor may require additional units beyond the minimum of 120 for graduation.

-Three Associate of Arts degrees are also available.
+Three Associate degrees are also available.
 The AA in Bible offers students a foundational education to formulate a biblical worldview in a multicultural society, the AA in Ministry includes an area of concentration in practical ministry, and the AS in Aviation is designed to provide training and education for the commercial and private pilot industry.
 AA in General Studies is available to establish a broad worldview with ethical lifelong learning.